Er-F/Er-F/README.md

 This profile is a mix of experiments, learning projects, and a few more polished tools.

 Some projects are more finished than others – many were parked when new ideas came up.
-Feel free to use any code for inspiration.

 ---

 ## 🌟 Featured Projects